-The Group Policy Results Tool or GPResult.exe is a command line tool for IT administrators that allows them to verify all the group policy settings in effect for a specific user or the whole system.
+The Group Policy Results Tool or GPResult.exe is a command-line tool for IT administrators that allows them to verify all the group policy settings in effect for a specific user or the whole system.

-To find out which Group Policy restrictions or settings exist on your computer, open Run box, type rsop.msc and hit Enter to open the RSoP Microsoft Management Console snap-in.
+To find out which Group Policy restrictions or settings exist on your computer, open the Run box, type rsop.msc and hit Enter to open the RSoP Microsoft Management Console snap-in.